yuxuan12345/UOCIS322-P2/README.md

 # Creating images

-* Create a Dockerfile.
-The name is case sensitive and it has to be "Dockerfile"
+* Create a `Dockerfile`.
+The name is case sensitive and it has to be `Dockerfile`

   ```
   vim Dockerfile
   ```

-* The FROM command specifies the base image you are going to use.
+* The `FROM` command specifies the base image you are going to use.
 It can be an existing image, like ubuntu, alpine, debian, etc.

   ```
    FROM debian
   ```

-* CMD command specifies all the commands you need to run
+* `CMD` command specifies all the commands you need to run

   ```
    CMD echo hello world
   ```

-* Build the image with folder name ("." in this case)
+* Build the image with folder name (`.`` in this case)

   ```
    docker build .